frameyourwork/Intro/README.md

 ![hey](https://github.com/frameyourwork/frameyourwork/blob/main/github.png?raw=true)

-I'm Jordan, a Web Developer, Digital Creative with a love for anything Tech.
-JavaScript is my first language, currently exploring the front & back-end of the web.
+I'm Jordan, a Fullstack Web Developer, Design Engineer and a Digital Creative with a love for anything Tech.
+JavaScript is my first digital language, currently exploring the AI side of the web.

 # Here is a Blog project Built in ReactJS, See the articles I am currently reading. https://metanews.blog/
 ![Tech-Blog](https://github.com/JDevdsn/JDevdsn/blob/master/Tech-Blog.png?raw=true)